 Updated by headius (Charles Nutter) over 8 years ago

 We struggled with this a bit on JRuby too while implementing win32ole.
 The contract under which we implemented it also called for high concurrency, so we needed to figure out the right bits and pieces and threading models and so on.

 Is it possible for you to try this with JRuby + jruby-win32ole gem?
 If it works, then what we did might help MRI.

-Updated by enebo (Thomas Enebo) about 8 years ago
+Updated by enebo (Thomas Enebo) over 8 years ago